mbcarbonetto/qiime2-session/README.md

 ## Learning objectives

--Basic concepts of Microbial diversity analysis.
+  .Basic concepts of Microbial diversity analysis.

--Do quality filtering, denoising and picking of features and representative sequences with DADA2
+  .Do quality filtering, denoising and picking of features and representative sequences with DADA2

--Assign taxonomy to features with trained classifiers.
+  .Assign taxonomy to features with trained classifiers.

--Align sequences and infer phylogeny.
+  .Align sequences and infer phylogeny.

--Calculate alpha and beta diversity.
+  .Calculate alpha and beta diversity.

--Test for differential abundances between groups of samples using ANCOM.
+  .Test for differential abundances between groups of samples using ANCOM.

 ## Learning outcomes